tonylucas/ecvd-js/lesson1/prez/course.md

 The callback call has been added to the queue but the event loop doesn't have any "time" to check the queue<!-- .element: class="fragment" -->

 --
+### Async Behaviors - conclusion
-A `for` Loop is said synchronized (or sync.)
+A `for` Loop is a *synchronized* piece of code (or sync.)
 > No other code will be able to run between two lines of synchronized type of code

-The `setTimeout` function is said asynchronized (or async.)
+The `setTimeout` function is an asynchronized function (or async.)

-> Other code might execute between a funcion call and ifs callback call
+> Other code may execute between a function call and its callback call

+From the JavasScript process viewpoint, every I/O is asynchronized

 ---